Patrick Wymark & Peter Dews: THEY HANGED MY SAINTLY BILLY & THE CRUEL NECESSITY

 Friday 4 May 1962 THEY HANGED MY SAINTLY BILLY Directed by Peter Dews.

 Patrick Wymark starred as the 'Prince of Poisoners', William Palmer in Rosemary Hill's adaptation of the novel by Robert Graves.
-Rugely doctor William Palmer was hanged in 1856 for the murder of John Parsons Cook and accused of poisoning 14 people including his wife and children.
+Rugely surgeon William Palmer was hanged in 1856 for the murder of John Parsons Cook.
+He was accused of poisoning 14 people including his wife and children.
+A gambler with many debts, Palmer had the unfortunate habit of taking out life insurance policies on his patients, setting off against the risk of them dying with unpaid bills.
 Graves novel was written from the view that Palmer was the victim of an aggressive press campaign, naming him as a murderer before his trial.
-While he was a thief, a forger, a 'horse-nobbler' and philanderer, Palmer was not necessarily a murderer.
+While he was a thief, a forger, a 'horse-nobbler' and philanderer, Graves believed Palmer was not necessarily a murderer.

 You can read more about William Palmer at this website http://staffscc.net/wppalmer/

 3rd August 1962 THE CRUEL NECESSITY written by DAVID LYTTON directed by PETER DEWS starring